ikaharudin7/TennisInsights/README.md

 # Professional Tennis Insights
 This project contains data analysis and Machine-Learning techniques on professional tennis (ATP Tour) data from 1968 to present.
-Data is taken from this GitHub Repository: https://github.com/JeffSackmann/tennis_atp/tree/master
+Data is taken from this GitHub Repository: https://github.com/JeffSackmann/tennis_atp/tree/master, and was also data scraped from tennisabstract.com by a Python script.

 Please take a look at the more interesting insights which I have gathered in this project - from someone with a heavy interest in tennis!
-Graphics are created using Shiny, using a combination of Python and R.
+Graphics are created using Shiny, pyplot and matplotlib, using a combination of Python and R. This project is in progress, and will continue to be updated as I work towards uncovering the characteristics that make a great tennis player at ATP level.

 ## Average age of ATP Tour match winners from 2010-2024
 ![image](https://github.com/user-attachments/assets/b6fe98e0-f377-4a41-8e10-04a08da3b2f9)